pytroll/pytroll/web/source/install.rst

 From the web pages of the different project you will find instructions on how to install them.
 Here we will cover the configuration part of the process, so that the packages work together.
+These documentation pages focus on the usage of mpop for processing of satellite data.
+So as a minimum this package should be installed. mpop uses plugins for reading of satellite data.
+In order to read the MSG SEVERI data used in many of the document examples the mipp package should be installed.
+In order to resample image data with mpop the package pyresample must be installed.

 Configuration
 =============